 - $250 (if your application is denied, $50 of the application fee will be kept to cover processing costs).

-- Agent Authorization (INF 03) if you will be acting as an agent.
+- Agent Authorization (INF 03) (PDF) if you will be acting as an agent.

 You also need to keep the following forms on file:

-- Information Security Statement (INF 1128).
+- Information Security Statement (INF 1128) (PDF).
 Any individual who will have access to DMV records (whether inside or outside your organization) must complete and sign an INF 1128.

-- Commercial Requester Account Terms and Conditions (INF 1230).
+- Commercial Requester Account Terms and Conditions (INF 1230) (PDF).

-Additional instructions can be found in the Commercial Requester Account Application Instructions – Service Provider (INF 1133V).
+Additional instructions can be found in the Commercial Requester Account Application Instructions – Service Provider (INF 1133V) (PDF).

-You need to renew your account every two years.
-To renew your account, complete and submit:
+- You must renew your account every two years.

-You must notify DMV of any changes to your account within 10 business days of the change.
-To modify your account, complete and submit:
+- You must notify DMV of any changes to your account within 10 business days of the change.

 Security Requirements